 However, driving a rental car abroad can be stressful and expensive if you don't prepare beforehand.
 Follow our top tips to help save you time and money:

 - Check that your driving licence is valid before you travel.
 You no longer need to take your paper counterpart license with you.
-However, you will need to share you history with the rental company via GOV.UK.
 We also recommend finding out whether you'll need an International Driving Permit (IDP) to drive where you are going, well in advance of your trip.

 - Don’t forget to take your credit card with you, as you will need to leave a deposit at the car hire rental desk.